Thatonecup/Thatonecup.github.io/README.md

 You can view my personal website using this template here:
 - https://chasen-jeffries.github.io/#Home

+## Initial Steps:
+1. Access your Github account by creating a new one or logging in.
+2. Duplicate this repository (https://github.com/Chasen-Jeffries/Website_Template) to your own account (github.com/username/Website_Template) by forking it.
+3. Make changes to the files within your forked repository, and observe as the updates reflect on your live website.
+4. Visit your website at: https://username.github.io/Website_Template to see the changes.

 ## General Updates:
 - You can update the background information by downloading and replacing background image.
 (Note: this will not go in the images folder)